karthik-d/type-inference-tools-playground/README.md

 ## Datasets

-More information about the datasets used can be found in its docs, [here](./data/README.md)
+More information about the datasets used can be found in a dedicated README, [here](./data/README.md)

 - ManyTypes4Py